 The 8600 provides universal transmitter protection and audio processing for FM broadcast.
 It can be configured to interface ideally with any commonly found transmission system in the world, analog or digital.

 The 8600 provides pre-emphasis limiting for the internationally used pre-emphasis curves of 50 µs and 75 µs.
 Compared to its predecessor, its new clipping/pre-emphasis-control technology preserves 2.5 to 3 dB more frequency energy while significantly reducing audible clipping distortion at all frequencies.
 This produces a clean, open sound whose subjective brightness more closely matches the original program.

 Tight peak control at all its outputs

-The 8600 achieves extremely tight peak control at all its outputs - analog, AES3 (for both the analog FM and HD channels) and composite baseband.
+The 8600 achieves extremely tight peak control at all its outputs - analog, AES3 (for both the analog FM and HD/digital radio channels) and composite baseband.

 Stereo encoder integrated with audio processing

 Eliminates the overshoot problems that waste valuable modulation in traditional external encoders.